OctoPrint/OctoPrint/docs/plugins/hooks.rst

 .. py:function:: socket_authed_hook(socket, user, *args, **kwargs):

    Allows plugins to be notified that a user got authenticated or deauthenticated on the socket (e.g. due to logout).

-   See the bundled :ref:`Forcelogin Plugin <sec-bundledplugins-forcelogin>` for an example on how to utilize this.

    :param object socket: the socket object which is about to be registered
    :param object user: the user that got authenticated on the socket, or None if the user got deauthenticated